commontorizon/Documentation/BUILDING.md

 ### Choosing the Machine Target

 After the workdir is initialized, you need to choose the machine target to build the image.
-To do this, run the `.🛠️ Configure Build to Machine` task, click in it label on the VS Code task runner list:
+To do this, run the `.🛠️ Configure Machine and Image` task, click in it label on the VS Code task runner list:

 ![configure build to machine](./assets/img/configureBuildToMachine.jpg)